 Her cast is out of tune, and Frannie Goldstein is not pleased, to say the least.

-- Warsaw chooses design for 'Righteous Gentiles' memorial
+- Warsaw Making 'Righteous Gentiles' Statue

-- La Boheme's emotional turmoil
+- La Boheme's Emotional Turmoil

 “Stop,” she shouts, standing on a chair to make her point.
 “I hear way too many notes.
 You’re not sitting up straight, and that’s why this is happening.”